ptzagk/Civil/packages/contracts/docs/CivilTCR.md

 ## Government

-The `Government` contracts (which implements `IGovernment`) controls various parameters related to the appeals process, as well as the Appellate entity address. `CivilTCR` maintains an instance of `IGovernment` originally set in the constructor, which can be updated by the "Government Controller".
+The `Government` contracts (which implements `IGovernment`) controls various parameters related to the appeals process (``), as well as the Appellate entity address. `CivilTCR` maintains an instance of `IGovernment` originally set in the constructor, which can be updated by the "Government Controller".

 This contract also maintains a reference to the hash of the current "Constitution", the document that is intended to guide participants in the system.

-The "Government Controller" entity is tasked with developing a new contract that implements `IGovernment` in a way that allows the Appellate entity and Constitution amendments to be voted on by the community.
-This future implementation will use the same PLCRVoting instance as the CivilTCR for votes, so that users do not need to move their tokens to a new contract.
+The `appellate` entity (and only them) is able to propose new values for the parameters it controls (via the `proposeReparameterization` function), as well as new values for the constitution URI and hash (via the `proposeNewConstitution` function).
+When new values are proposed, a PLCRVoting poll is immediately started in which all token holders vote to confirm or deny the proposed value.
+In order for values to be updated, they must be supported by an `appealVotePercentage` of token-votes.
+Once the poll has ended, the proposals (whether a `GovtParamProposal` or a `NewConstProposal`) can be updated by calling (`processProposal` or `processConstChangeProp` respectively).

+Similar to in the Parameterizer, there cannot be 2 identical parameter proposals active at a given time.
+Furthermore, only 1 constitution change proposal is allowed to be active at a time.

+The `governmentController` entity is able to unilaterally set the `appellate` entity.

 ![tcr diagram](CivilRegistry.png)